Innovation Management and Entrepreneurship MS

 Total Credit Hours30

 Internships/Externships: Project-based internships, which are undertaken on-site, and externships, which engage the student off-site, are available for students in the IME MS. These can be valuable to those looking to expand their work experience or portfolio as well as for individuals looking to change careers or industries.
-We typically have more than 40 internships/externships available each academic term across a range of industries and variety of different types of companies.
+More than 40 internships/externships are typically available each academic term across a range of industries and variety of different types of companies.

-Culminating Events: Successful completion of coursework is required to earn the IME MS degree.
+Culminating Event: Successful completion of coursework is required to earn the IME MS degree.

 Contacts